-Under the Help menu is an About... menu item which displays information about the TLV320AlC3105EVM software.
+Under the Help menu is an About... menu item which displays information about the TLV320AlC3101EVM software.

 The actual USB protocol used as well as instructions on writing scripts are detailed in the following subsections.
-While it is unnecessary to understand or use either the protocol or the scripts directly, understanding them may be helpful to some users.
+Although it is unnecessary to understand or use either the protocol or the scripts directly, understanding them can be helpful to some users.